“Gonzo Notes” is Kit’s newsletter of political analysis and direct action tips.

 We must give no platform to hate.
 The flip side of that is that we must also work to give a platform to those who have never had one.

 From the warming climate to the rise of fascism, this is a state of global emergency.

 As a journalist, you must remember that even if you don’t take a side, the choice is made for you by the company you keep and the stories you publish.

 “There are a lot of ways to practice the art of journalism, and one of them is to use your art like a hammer to destroy the right people.” — HUNTER S THOMPSON, “BETTER THAN SEX: CONFESSIONS OF A POLITICAL JUNKIE”

-You’re never ‘just’ a journalist by Kit O’Connell is licensed under a Creative Commons Attribution 4.0 International License.
+You’re Never ‘Just’ A Journalist: Reporting From The Left & The Far Right (Gonzo Notes) by Kit O’Connell is licensed under a Creative Commons Attribution 4.0 International License.